jpdery/moobile-core-doc/Source/Classes/Control/List.md

 ### isSelectable() {#isSelectable}

-Indicates whether or not items from this list are selectable.
+Indicates whether items from this list are selectable.

 #### Returns:

-- `Boolean` Whether or not items from this list are selectable.
+- `Boolean` Whether items from this list are selectable.

 #### Example: